top of page

 How to Build a Walking Tour That Boosts Local Business Foot Traffic

-Want more visitors exploring your main street—not just Googling it from the hotel?
-Whether you're part of a Destination Marketing Organization (DMO), a Business Improvement Area (BIA), a local museum, or a tourism office, a well-crafted walking tour can do more than guide people around.
+Whether you are part of a Destination Marketing Organization (DMO), a Business Improvement Area (BIA), a local museum, or a tourism office, a well-crafted self-guided walking tour can do more than guide people around.
 It can turn passive wanderers into active customers.
+In an era where travelers crave authenticity and flexibility, creating a map-based experience is the most effective way to lead visitors right to your community’s heartbeat: its businesses.

-Why Digital Walking Tours Still Drive Foot Traffic
+Why Digital Walking Tours Drive Foot Traffic

 Step-by-Step: Designing a Business-Boosting Walking Tour